Area 51: Foreign technology evaluation

 During the remainder of the Vietnam War, the Navy kill ratio climbed to 8.33 to 1.
-In contrast, the Air Force rate improved only slightly to 2.83 to 1.
+In contrast, the USAF rate improved only slightly to 2.83 to 1.
 The reason for this difference was Top Gun.
 The Navy had revitalized its air combat training, while the Air Force had stayed stagnant.
 Most of the Navy MiG kills were by Top Gun graduates.

-In May 1973, Project HAVE IDEA was formed, which took over from the older HAVE DOUGHNUT, HAVE FERRY and HAVE DRILL projects, and the project was transferred to the Tonopah Test Range Airport.
-At Tonopah, testing of foreign technology aircraft continued and expanded throughout the 1970s and 1980s.
+In May 1973, Project HAVE IDEA took over from the older HAVE DOUGHNUT, HAVE FERRY and HAVE DRILL projects.
+HAVE IDEA was transferred to the Tonopah Test Range Airport, where testing of foreign technology aircraft expanded through the 1970s and 1980s.

-Area 51 also hosted another foreign materiel evaluation program called HAVE GLIB.
-This involved testing Soviet tracking and missile control radar systems.
+Area 51 also hosted HAVE GLIB, which tested Soviet tracking and missile control radar systems.
 A complex of actual and replica Soviet-type threat systems began to grow around "Slater Lake", a mile northwest of the main base, along with an acquired Soviet "Barlock" search radar placed at Tonopah Air Force Station.
 They were arranged to simulate a Soviet-style air defense complex.

-The Air Force began funding improvements to Area 51 in 1977 under project SCORE EVENT.
-In 1979, the CIA transferred jurisdiction of the Area 51 site to the Air Force Flight Test Center at Edwards AFB, California.
+The USAF began funding improvements to Area 51 in 1977 under project SCORE EVENT.
+In 1979, the CIA transferred jurisdiction of the Area 51 site to the Air Force Flight Test Center at Edwards AFB.
 Sam Mitchell, the last CIA commander of Area 51, relinquished command to USAF Lt.
 Col. Larry D. McClain.

-In 2017, a USAF aircraft crashed at the site, killing the pilot, Colonel Eric "Doc" Schultz.
-The USAF refused to release further information regarding the crash.
-In 2022, unconfirmed reports emerged that the crash involved an SU-27 that was part of the classified Foreign Materials Exploitation program.
-The reports claimed that the aircraft suffered a technical issue that resulted in both crew members ejecting from the aircraft, resulting in the death of Schultz.
+In 2017, a USAF aircraft crashed at the site, killing the pilot, Lt.
+Colonel Eric "Doc" Schultz.
+The USAF refused to release further information about the crash.
+In 2022, unconfirmed reports said the aircraft was a Sukhoi SU-27 Soviet fighter jet that was part of the classified Foreign Materials Exploitation program, and that Schultz had died when both air crew ejected after a technical problem.